Our Crew Members

 Ph.D.
 Candidate, Integrated Coastal Studies, East Carolina University (Advisor: Dr. Rachel Gittman)

-Megan conducts drone survey of a newly installed living shoreline at North Carolina’s Crystal Coast.
+Megan conducts a drone survey of a newly installed living shoreline in Bogue Sound, NC.

 Ryan Brown